ovh/docs/pages/web/domains/dns_server_general_information/guide.en-gb.md

 Once you have made the required changes, you must wait for them to become fully effective.
 Two successive periods must be taken into account:

-- the modification made on the OVHcloud side must be taken into account by the *registry* that manages your domain name extension (for example, the registry of extensions in *.fr*).
+- the modification made on the OVHcloud side must be taken into account by the *registry* that manages your domain name extension (for example, the registry of extensions in *.uk*).
 You can track the progress of this operation in your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external}.
 To do this, go to the `Web Cloud`{.action} section, go to the `Domain names`{.action} section in the left-hand column, then click `Ongoing operations`{.action};
 - Once the change has been processed by the organization that manages your domain name extension, you must wait a maximum of **48 hours** for the changes you have made to be fully propagated.